 1. In Partnership - Are you connected with a school, organization, or people you think may be interested in attending camp?
 Do you have trainings, education, or resources surrounding Diversity, Equity and Inclusion Work?
 What else do you think we could do to enhance and improve this work?
 Let us know in the link below!
 All forms of giving and support are greatly appreciated.

-2. In contribution- In order to make this a continued and growing reality, we rely on the support of donations.
+2. In contribution - To make this a continued and growing reality, we rely on the support of donations.
 If giving financially in any capacity is possible for you, it is another important way of making this initiative come to life.
 See the link below to donate.
-View breakdown of costs and allocation of funds.